edde746/ephnote/README.md

 # ephnote

-An end-to-end encrypted note sharing app with support for JavaScript-free environments.
+An end-to-end encrypted note sharing app with support for markdown and JavaScript-free environments.
 Built with SvelteKit, Redis and TailwindCSS.

 ## Features